Engineering, PhD

 Applicants must submit official undergraduate transcripts, undergraduate grade point average, three letters of recommendation, statement of purpose, and resume.
 Personal statements or descriptions of post-baccalaureate experience that provide a rationale for proposed graduate study may also be submitted.

-Applicants with a bachelor’s degree must have a cumulative grade-point average of at least 3.0/4.0.
-Graduates from international programs may require special consideration given differences in scoring systems.
+Applicants with only a bachelor’s degree must have a cumulative undergraduate grade point average of at least 3.0/4.0.

-Applicants with a master’s degree must have a cumulative graduate grade point average of at least 3.5/4.0.
-Graduates from international programs may require special consideration given differences in scoring systems.
+Applicants with a master’s degree must have a cumulative graduate grade point average of at least 3.0/4.0.

 Applicants whose native language is not English must have a score of at least 79 on the internet-based TOEFL which includes four sections (reading, listening, speaking, and writing) or a minimum IELTS score of 6.5.
 Requirements for students wishing to be a teaching assistant are given under the Graduate School guidelines.